inlandsea1998-ui/case-study-in-applied-ML-for-healthcare/README.md

 ---

 ## 🚀 Extensions
-- **Deployment demo** using Streamlit for interactive predictions
-- The app includes:
+- **Deployment demo** using Streamlit for interactive predictions.
+The app includes:
    - Default example inputs (so you can test quickly)
    - ROC curve and confusion matrix visualizations
    - A short “About” section explaining the dataset and purpose

 ---